 Sitting beside Buckingham Palace, and once being King Henry VIII’s hunting ground, it has also been a zoo, a reservoir and even a bowling alley.

-Also, you will find a fantastic hotel and bar not far away – DUKES is a mere 500 yards away, meaning it won’t take you long to get to us and take advantage of the food and drink we have to offer – whether that be afternoon tea or one of our famous Martini’s.
+Also, you will find our favoured hotel and bar not far away – DUKES is a mere 500 yards from St James’s Park, meaning it won’t take you long to get to us and take advantage of the food and drink we have to offer – whether that’s afternoon tea or one of our famous Martini’s.

 4. Tower of London

-Built in 1066 by William the Conqueror, the Tower is guarded by the iconic Beefeaters, who are there to take care of the ravens which inhabit the building.
+Built in 1066 by William the Conqueror, the Tower is guarded by the iconic Beefeaters, who are there to take care of the ravens that inhabit the building.

 Once an infamous prison and the site of many high-profile executions, you can have a tour and be amazed at the 23,578 gems that make up the Crown Jewels.